gardener/documentation/hugo/content/050-tutorials/content/howto/debug-a-pod/_index.md

 ```

 Note that once you fix the error and re-run the scenario, you might still see the pod in `CrashLoopBackOff` status.
-It is because the container finishes the command `sed ...` and run to completion.
+It is because the container finishes the command `sed ...` and runs to completion.
 In order to keep the container in `Running` status,
 a long running task is required, e.g.

 ```ymal